 Yes.
 Behaviours and social trends of single people usually differ from those of married couples.
 It has been noticed that single people go out more and are more adventurous, compared to married couples and are therefore exposed to more risk.
 This will impact the cost of their premium.

-As the value of the vehicle decreases with age, you require servicing the vehicle often.
+As the value of the vehicle decreases with age, you need to service the vehicle often.
 Factors looked at include parts and labour that become more expensive, natural disasters get taken into account and the performance of the Rand.

 The majority of claims paid are for accidents and not write-offs or stolen vehicles.
 The cost of repairs and parts constantly increase with inflation.
 We thus need to increase our premiums as it costs more to repair vehicles.